CM4all/pond/doc/index.rst

 - :samp:`date=YYYY-MM-DD` is a shortcut which shows records on a certain date (according to the client's time zone)
 - :samp:`today` is a shortcut which shows records only of today
+- :samp:`window=COUNT[@SKIP]` selects a portion (window) of the result.
+Can limit the number of records and skip a number of records at the beginning.

 The client displays records in the standard one-line format by default.
 If standard output is connected to a datagram or seqpacket